 Security & Encryption IP-cores by intoPIX

-intoPIX hardware accelerated security solutions - with their high performance, low power consumption in FPGA and ASIC, and being 100% CPU free - answer perfectly the fast and constant growing amount of data that needs to be managed and protected.
+intoPIX's hardware accelerated security solutions - with their high performance, low power consumption in FPGA and ASIC, and being 100% CPU free - perfectly answer the fast and constantly growing amount of data that needs to be managed and protected.

 Discover our Security / Crypto IP-cores

 The family of IPX-AES IP-Cores provides an efficient FPGA implementation of the Advanced Encryption Standard (AES).
 Its flexibility allows the combination of several functions and operating modes for a very small FPGA footprint.

 The family of IPX-AES IP-Cores is an encryptor / decryptor core range that efficiently implements the Advanced Encryption Standard (AES) as specified in the Federal Information Processing publication FIPS-197 of the National Institute of Standards and Technology in FPGAs.

 The IPX-AES module can be customized to ensure its optimization for a wide range of specific application fields with a design architecture that can be adapted to support low up to very high bit-rates.
 On top of its Multi-Gigabit capability, its flexibility allows combining several functions and operating modes on very small footprints.

 With addressing keys of 128 (or 256), the IPX-AES cores execute decryption or encryption.

 The IPX-AES cores can handle the data and secret keys in two different ways.
 The single stream option consists of a core capable of managing data with a single key, before a new update of this key.
 The multiple stream option is a feature capable of managing multiple ciphering processes together, each based on a different secret key.

 The inter-data-block chaining supports all existing modes that can be used separately or combined into a single design: ECB (Electronic Code-Book), CBC (Cipher Block Chaining), CTR (Counter).
 Other modes could be supported.